A Spicy Perspective

 Top view of finished West African peanut soup in cooking pot, topped with chopped cilantro and crushed peanuts.

 • Add more veggies!
-This African soup can be made even more nutritious if you add some extra greens like kale!
+This peanut butter African soup can be made even more nutritious if you add some extra greens like kale!

 • Don’t love rice?
 You can serve your African peanut stew with naan bread or any crusty bread of your choice!